 Italians are, stereotypically, an uncompromising and passionate people.
 And it’s this part of their character that makes Italy what it is today.

-With that said, the locals are also welcoming and friendly, especially in parts of the country which rely on tourism.
+With that said, the locals are also welcoming and friendly, especially in parts of the country that rely on tourism.
 They’re keen to welcome new arrivals to make them feel at home, especially if you decide to stay away from the hustle and bustle of the city centres.

 Thanks to Italy’s long history, the country is home to some of the world’s most famous masterworks.
-Some of the greatest artists ever to live hailed from this part of the word, including Michelangelo, Leonardo, Donatello and Raphael.
+Some of the greatest artists ever to live hailed from this part of the word, including Michelangelo, Leonardo, Donatello, and Raphael.